Prachiti-Gaikwad/Medical_Symptoms_Diagnosis/README.md

 ## 🎉 Project Status

-**✅ FULLY OPERATIONAL**
+**✅ FULLY OPERATIONAL - LOCAL DEVELOPMENT**

-The Medical Symptoms-to-Diagnosis Agent is a complete, production-ready system with advanced AI analysis, multilingual support, medical image recognition, and comprehensive medical recommendations.
+The Medical Symptoms-to-Diagnosis Agent is a complete, locally-run system with advanced AI analysis, multilingual support, medical image recognition, and comprehensive medical recommendations.

-**Ready for educational use and further development!** 🚀
+**Ready for local educational use and development!** 🚀